riccardobernardi/Assignment3-Bernardi-Buoso-Benetollo/README.md

 Since we really wanted to improve the performances we approached the problem in a different way.
 The main problem up to us was that every time the new eval was called it has to start from the start_ptr, to avoid race conditions, of the expression and iterate to the pointer that correspond to the index given as input.
 We thought that passing a more complex object to the **eval** function that embedded the pointer and increments it without generating race conditions.

-For this purpose we create an object called **PtrWrapper** (friend class of einstein_expression) that maintain the index of the cell to point, the pointer in case the expression is contain only by one proxy tensors (in our case the right element of the move operator), and two shared pointer child1 and child2 that point to two other PtrWrapper in case the expression is composed by two sub-expressions (for example if we have a multiplication).
+For this purpose we create an object called **PtrWrapper** (friend class of einstein_expression) that maintain the index of the cell to point, the pointer to the data, in case the expression contains only by one proxy tensors (in our case the right element of the move operator), and two shared pointer child1 and child2 that point to two other PtrWrapper in case the expression is composed by two sub-expressions (for example if we have a multiplication).

 ```c++
 //wrapper class that contain the current index and current value of an expression